 It pretty much goes without saying that if you’re considering a career in occupational therapy, it’s because you’re the kind of person who thrives on helping others.
-Still, it’s good to know you’ll be well-compensated for your hard work and tireless dedication to your clients.
-According to the BLS, as of May 2018, OTAs earn a mean annual wage of $60,410.
+Still, it’s good to know you’ll be well compensated for your hard work and tireless dedication to your clients.
+According to the BLS, as of April 2021, OTAs earn a mean annual wage of $60,950.
 Of course, actual salaries vary significantly by location, with states like Texas, Virginia, and California paying the most.

 6. You want to get into the OT field but are unable to relocate for school.

 Our program was designed to accommodate learners across the country, like Michelle, who has three kids and lives in a small, remote town in Colorado.
 For this now-graduate, St. Kate’s Online OTA program gave her the opportunity she was looking for without needing to drive three hours each way, several days a week to attend the nearest OT school.

 That’s why 80% of our innovative curriculum is online coursework, which can be completed anywhere, any time (of course, assignment due dates still apply).
 Students will still need to travel to skills labs and Level I Fieldwork.
 Labs are held about once a month on a Sunday, and the initial fieldwork consists of just two, three-day sessions, making travel for these sessions very doable with a little planning.
 Of course, the majority of your fieldwork, Level II Fieldwork, is where you’ll practice as an OTA in a real-life setting, so fieldwork sites can vary.
 When you start the program, you’ll be connected with a fieldwork coordinator who will work to find you Level II Fieldwork experiences.